Cohomological invariants of the stack of hyperelliptic curves of odd genus: Some equivariant intersection theory

 \section{Some equivariant intersection theory}

-The main goal of this section is to compute the cycle classes of some schemes that we introduced in section \ref{sec:on the divisor}, namely $D\nod^i$ and $\Dtilde_E^i$ for $i=1,2$.
-These results will be used to give a proof of lemma \ref{lm:setup induction}.(1) in section \ref{sec:main lemma}.
+The main goal of this section is to compute the cycle classes of some schemes that we introduced in section \ref{sec:on the divisor}, namely $D^i_2$ (see definitions \ref{df:D1} and \ref{df:D2}) and $D'^i_1$ (see definitions \ref{df:D'1i}) for $i=1,2$.
+These results will be used to give a proof of the key lemma \ref{lm:key} in section \ref{sec:main lemma}.

-We assume the knowledge of the basic tools of equivariant intersection theory, first developed in \cite{EG}.
-A brief introduction to the subject and to the techniques involved can be found in \cite{FV}*{section 2-4}